austinsonger/Policy-Portal/policy-management.md

 |       |      |             |           |         |
 |       |      |             |           |         |

-`Placeholder`  implements policies and procedures to maintain compliance and integrity of data.
-The Security Officer and Privacy Officer are responsible for maintaining policies and procedures and assuring all `Placeholder`  workforce members, business associates, customers, and partners are adherent to all applicable policies.
+`<Company Placeholder>`  implements policies and procedures to maintain compliance and integrity of data.
+The Security Officer and Privacy Officer are responsible for maintaining policies and procedures and assuring all `<Company Placeholder>`  workforce members, business associates, customers, and partners are adherent to all applicable policies.
 Previous versions of policies are retained to assure ease of finding policies at specific historic dates in time.

 ## Policy Statements

-`Placeholder`  policy requires that:
+`<Company Placeholder>`  policy requires that:

-(a) `Placeholder`  policies must be developed and maintained to meet all applicable compliance requirements adhere to security best practices, including but not limited to:
+(a) `<Company Placeholder>`  policies must be developed and maintained to meet all applicable compliance requirements adhere to security best practices, including but not limited to:

 * HIPAA
 * NIST